Application Requirements / Enrollment Eligibility

 For the 2021-2022 application period, there were 123 applicants.

 - Students will be notified by email that their application has been received.
-Students will be notified of their status by email by May 15.
-Phone verification cannot be provided.
+Students will be notified of their status by email by May 15 to the email provided on the application.
+Make sure to check your inbox and your spam box for email communication.

 - Students who are selected will receive an enrollment packet via email and will be required to submit documentation showing the student accepts or declines enrollment.
 The due date will be included in the packet information.

 - Eligible students who are not selected are considered alternates.
 If spaces become available before classes begin, alternates will continue to be selected and notified via email, based on the number received in the computerized random selection process.
 Alternate candidates should notify the PTA Program Coordinator if their contact information changes in order to ensure that they can be contacted readily if the need arises.
 It is essential that email contact information is accurate.

 - Students who are alternates and are not selected must submit the Application for Returning Applicants each following year if they wish to be considered again for enrollment.
 Transcripts do not need to be resubmitted for returning applicants.